-- Octagon Windows – these windows have eight sides.
-As their name suggests they are octagon shaped.
+- Octagon Windows – These windows have eight sides in the shape of an octagon.
 You can find them in a number of varieties with different types of frames and designs.
 You can find them in wood, aluminum or vinyl frames and shaped like regular or elongated octagons.

-- Hexagon Windows – these are one of the less common styles of specialty windows but one can find them nonetheless.
-You will find them with various features such as energy efficiency etc. There are also a number of manufacturers that give buyers a wide range of colors to choose from.
+- Hexagon Windows – A more unique variety, you will find them with various features and styles.
+There are also a number of manufacturers that give buyers a wide range of colors to choose from.

-- Pentagon Windows – these types of windows have five sides and come in two major categories; a regular pentagon and an irregular pentagon shape.
-Along with the ability to choose from the two major types of the window you can also choose plain glass or designed glass to place inside the frame.
+- Pentagon Windows – This type of windows have five sides and come in a regular pentagon and an irregular pentagon shape.
+You can also choose plain glass or designed glass to place inside the frame.

-- Rectangle Windows – these types of windows are the most popular geometric windows and also are among the simpler ones.
-These can be used as fixed windows to form larger shapes or objects along with other rectangle windows or other geometric windows.
+- Rectangle Windows – This type of specialty windows is the most popular geometric windows because of its simplicity.
+They can be used as fixed windows to form larger shapes or objects along with conventional windows and other geometric windows.

-- Eyebrow Windows – these are also generally called eyelash windows.
-They get this name because of their shape.
-They are usually placed on the roofs or eaves of houses where you generally find the attic.
+- Eyebrow Windows – Also called eyelash windows, they get are named because of their half-almond shape.
+They are usually placed on the roofs or eaves of houses.

-- Quarter Circle Windows – these are another commonly seen type of geometric window.
+- Quarter Circle Windows – These are another commonly seen type of geometric window.
 These are generally used above doors or above rectangular windows.
 They are usually placed pairs so they look like a half circle.
-They are also commonly seen in churches as well.
 You can find these in fixed styles as well as in styles that open.

-- Half Circle Windows – these are also common and sometimes are hard to distinguish from quarter circle windows.
+- Half Circle Windows – These are popular and sometimes are hard to distinguish from quarter circle windows.
 These are used in smaller areas than quarter circle windows as they are easier to install in this way.

-- Circle Windows – circle windows have a nautical feel to them and as such are usually used in rooms with a nautical theme.
-They are also used in bathrooms and in boats and airplanes as well.
-These come with varying designs in the glass and frame to add to aesthetics.
+- Circle Windows – Circle windows bring a nautical theme to the rooms they illuminate.
+They are commonly used in bathrooms and come with varying designs in the glass and frame to add to aesthetics.

-- Circle Top Windows – these types of windows are visually similar to half circle windows and may be hard to tell apart.
-It is safe to assume that on regular home windows you will find circle top window and on larger buildings you will find half circle windows.
+- Circle Top Windows – This type of window is visually similar to half circle windows and may be hard to tell apart.
+They are more commonly found on regular homes while on larger buildings you will find half circle windows.

-- Triangle Windows – these types of windows are generally placed in roofs towards the front of a house.
+- Triangle Windows – These windows are generally placed in roofs towards the front of a house.
 They are also used in attics and rooms at the top of the house.
 They are often times used over doors and over other rectangular windows as well.

-- Trapezoid Windows – these windows are usually placed above rectangular shaped windows and are placed high up on the wall closest to the roof.
+- Trapezoid Windows – These are usually placed above rectangular windows, high upon the wall close to the roof.
 This allows a lot of light into the room while not conflicting with one’s privacy.